Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Jake Norman is Head of Sales at OAL (Olympus Automation Ltd.) a food tech based in Peterborough.
 The family business is well known for its OAL Connected (Autocoding) system that protects over 1,200 food packaging lines from label and date code errors with local customers including Bakkavor, Ichiban and Pioneer Foods.
 Over the last five years, they have developed APRIL Robotics - think robots weighing out ingredients and powders to a recipe and making sauces with no human intervention.

 One business success

-> Two challenges for the food and drink sector
+Two challenges for the sector

-> - Paperwork.
-Lots of businesses have made great gains in removing paperwork but we still do see it when walking around food manufacturing sites.
+- Paperwork: lots of businesses have made great gains in removing paperwork but we still do see it when walking around food manufacturing sites.
 Data is too valuable to be left on paper!
 Can you remove more paperwork from your business?

-> Three forecasts for the food and drink sector
+Three forecasts for the sector

-> - Robots.
-To date all our robotics sales have been to mainland Europe and the USA.
+- Robots: to date, all our robotics sales have been to mainland Europe and the USA.
 I’m confident this will change over the next year as UK companies see the paybacks generated by European manufacturers.

-> - More AI.
-Once you capture data and images digitally you can use it to add value at a relatively low marginal cost.
+- More AI: once you capture data and images digitally you can use it to add value at a relatively low marginal cost.
 Our APRIL Eye technology uses AI to read and verify date codes to check they are correct, legible and present.
 It is much more reliable and flexible than traditional OCR because it’s been trained using databases of millions of date code images.
 We’ll see more and more of these types of applications.

-> - Maintenance.
-Whilst we would love to see large capex spends on big projects, there will be a key focus on maintenance as budgets tighten and sites continue to need to become more self-sufficient.
+- Maintenance: whilst we would love to see large capex spends on big projects, there will be a key focus on maintenance as budgets tighten and sites continue to need to become more self-sufficient.
 We do annual audits and training to help customers get the most of our systems and can see demand increasing, especially for remote training.